SabrinaFullerton/Data-Analytics-Project/README.md

 # Data-Analytics-Project

 I used a range of techniques including PowerBI, Excel and SQL to form my information of this data.
-The data used is the impact of COVID had had on the education, health and social life of students.
+The data used is the impact that COVID had on the education, health and social life of students.

 The data:
 - 1182 students was p;art of the research.